borntofrappe/borntofrappe/src/blog/svg-stack.md

 ---
 title: SVG stack
-description: Include multiple images with SVG, an object and some style.
+description: Include multiple icons with SVG, an object and some style.
 date: 2023-12-15T11:34:58
 ---

 When you save a vector graphic with the `.svg` extension there are several elements which help you add the file on a page.
 You might have explored [`img`](vector-url-images) already, and also, [`object`](/vector-objects).
 An object is particularly intriguing as it allows to include the vector close to an independent component.
 A document you can customize with `<style>` tags or enhance with a pair of `<script>` brackets, without affecting the rest of the markup.
 This leads to [interesting applications](/views-within), and another way to include multiple assets from a single source.
+A perfect use-case for an icon system.

 ## In theory

-Start by drawing a series of vectors in a stack, one after the other.
+Start by drawing the icons in a stack, one after the other.

 ```html
 <svg>